asyncapi/modelina/examples/integrate-with-next/README.md

-# Integrate with React
+# Integrate with Next

-A basic example of how to integrate Modelina into React.
+A basic example of how to integrate Modelina into Next.
+This particular example is with Jest and TypeScript.

 ## How to run this example